-If you (insured party/policyholder) ask another health insurer to provide insurance, we at the same time deem that request as a notice of termination of any other live, similar insurance contracts held with us, from the moment that we receive a copy of that request.
+If you (insured party/policyholder) ask another health insurer to provide insurance for you, we at the same time deem that request from that other health insurer as a notice of termination of any other live, similar insurance contracts held with us, from the moment that we receive a copy of that request.
+We call this the cancellation service.